hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 </div>

 ### Questions and support
-For questions, please reach out to enigma-pd@amsterdamumc.nl and join the Neurobagel discord server for support: https://discord.gg/sxnCT4QJ7a.
+For questions, please reach out to enigma-pd@amsterdamumc.nl and join [the Neurobagel discord server](https://discord.gg/sxnCT4QJ7a) for support.

 ### Why this helps
 - Produces a consistent, machine‑readable data dictionary for each cohort.